janos-r/rusty-woods/README.md

 ## Sprite source

 - player gabe - bevy assets
 - plains (grass, dirt, higher ground), decor, fences, objects (trees, rocks, signs)
   - <https://game-endeavor.itch.io/mystic-woods>
 - frog, houses
   - <https://pixel-boy.itch.io/ninja-adventure-asset-pack>
   - This is an amazing asset source.
 It is full of many free animated sprites and tileSets.
 I highly encourage to use it when playing with this.

 ## Issues I found workarounds for

 To look for real fixes in the future, if someone is looking to build upon this code.

 - UI wrapping text

   - Bevy issue
   - see in `ui.rs` under "Known issue"
   - <https://github.com/bevyengine/bevy/issues/1490>
+  - Version [0.11](https://bevyengine.org/news/bevy-0-11/) claims to have solved this

 - Accessing entity_refs outside the current level